A Picture of Nectar: In popular culture

-The song "Llama" is included in the music video game Rock Band 3, where it is the second song in the main-game series (not including DLC) to have full Impossible rating for all band members (Painkiller from Rock Band 2 is the first).
-However, it is the first to have a full Impossible rating with keys included.
+The song "Llama" is included in the music video game Rock Band 3, where it is the second song in the main-game series (not including DLC) to have full Impossible rating for all band members (Painkiller from Rock Band 2 being the first).
+However, it is the first to have a full Impossible rating with keyboard included.
 "Stash" and "Tweezer" were also released as downloadable content for Rock Band 3 in 2011.

 "Tweezer Reprise" was used in a Michael Phelps montage following his 19th Olympic medal in 2012.

 It was also used by the Atlanta Falcons in their introduction video at Super Bowl 51.

 "Catapult" features a sample from "I Remember Now" by Queensrÿche off of the album Operation: Mindcrime.